-- Firstly, always test colour options in natural daylight.
-A fluorescent light will make you look washed out.
-Lights in shops and department stores are not always ideal, so when testing in-store, go outside and have a look in the daylight.
+- Test the foundation in natural daylight.
+Lights in shops and department stores are not always ideal, so just pop outside and have a look in the daylight.
+A fluorescent light can make you look washed out.

 - Don’t just try one colour option.
-Go for the one you think matches your skin best, then try the colours either side too.
-Comparisons often help in making the right decision, as you can clearly see which ones do not work as well.
+Go for the one you think matches your skin best, then try the colours on either side too.
+This is because comparisons often help in making the right decision, as you can clearly see which ones do not work as well.

 - Test colours on your jawline, going down onto your neck a little.
-The right colour should blend seamlessly into your skin, and simply disappear.
+The right colour should blend seamlessly into your skin tone and simply disappear.

 - Ask for samples to try at home.
 All the above principles still apply.
-It will also help you see what lasts best on your skin and which textures and so on you prefer.
-Also, some foundations can slightly change colour once on the skin, as it can oxidise due to your skin’s pH and oil content.
-So give it time to settle to see how it works on your skin.
+Testing at home will also help you determine what products last well on your skin, as well as which textures you prefer.
+Another thing to consider is some foundations can change colour slightly once on the skin.
+This is oxidisation due to your skin’s pH and oil content.
+So give it time to settle to see how it behaves on your skin.